 During the race, none of the items in your backpack will be looked after by the organization.

-During the administrative and technical registration, the organisation will provide each participant with::
+During the administrative and technical registration, the organization will provide each participant with:

-These ID marks must be worn by the participants throughout the race and positioned according to the organisation's indications, failing which penalties will be issued.
+These ID marks must be worn by the participants throughout the race and positioned according to the organization’s indications, failing which penalties will be issued.
 The race stewards may carry out checks at any time.
-It is formally forbidden to cover the organisation's race numbers with any other lettering.
+It is formally forbidden to cover the organization’s race numbers with any other lettering.
 Each participant must ensure his/her ID marking is clear, entirely visible, in good condition and in the proper place, under pain of penalty (see ART.
 27 and 28).
-The organisation will provide competitors with spare tags in case of damage or loss.
+The organization will provide competitors with spare tags in case of damage or loss.
 The distress beacon must be handed in at the end of the race.
-The loss of the distress beacon will incur a fine of 100 euro (see ART.
+The loss of the distress beacon will incur a penalty of 100 euro (see ART.
 27 and 28)